delfick/nose-of-yeti/docs/features.rst

         # Note that it doesn't have a self paramater
         pass

-    # This function has no colon, it raises nose.SkipTest
+    # This function has no colon, it will raise a Syntax Error
+    # You must specify a colon after blocks.
     it "is a method without a colon"

     describe "AGroup":